Parashah 24: Vayikra (He called)

 Welcome "newbies" and "oldies!"
 As you all know, Torah was written by Moshe (Moses) and consists of the first five Books of the Bible which contain God's original Divine Instructions in Righteousness.
 Since this is a Netzarim (Nazarene/Messianic) website, we refer to God by His proper Name: Yud-Hey-Vav-Hey, transliterated into English as YHWH, and most likely pronounced "Yah-way" (see Exodus 3:13-15).
 His Son's Name is Y'shua (most likely pronounced "Ye-shoo-ah").
 Enjoy this week's Torah portion!

-While it can be boring to read about bout the offerings of various kinds that YHWH expected of His people (to include sin, guilt, peace and burnt offerings, etc.) we must always remember that the idea was for people to learn to obey and please Him with their whole being … to recognize the horrible consequences of sin … to appreciate that His desire for people is to be HOLY in every aspect of their lives.
+This week's parashah is another hard to grasp study as it's all about the offerings of various kinds, to include sin, guilt, peace and burnt offerings.
+While it can be boring, confusing and downright hard to read about these offerings with our modern mindsets, we must always remember that the idea was for people to learn to obey and please YHWH with their whole being … to recognize the horrible consequences of sin … to appreciate that His desire for people was to be HOLY in every aspect of their lives.
 Holiness begets holiness; while sin begets more sin and leads to death (eternity away from YHWH).
-YHWH's simply wanted (and still wants) His people to be CLEAN from the inside-out and to keep Him constantly in mind in all things.
+YHWH simply wanted (and still wants) His people to be CLEAN from the inside-out and to keep Him constantly in mind in all things.

 The message that comes across loud and clear in this parashah, however, is that YHWH's intentions were to draw and keep us close at all times.
 What we have witnessed over and over again in the last several parashahs is the fact that He cares enough to admonish us into doing things HIS way so that we can truly know Him and have a real relationship with Him - even though it often meant that He would employ some very harsh measures to force His people to GET what He was saying.
 (He wants us to "be holy" - look ahead to Leviticus 11:44).